dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

     [:form]]
  {% endhighlight %}

 We now have an empty form!
 Look at that.

-Let's start by putting in an email-address field.
+Let's now create a function for rendering an email-input component.
+We define a simple email-input function that for now will return an empty-div.
+We'll fix it shortly.

+{% highlight clojure  %}
+(defn email-input
+  []
+  [:div])
+{% endhighlight %}

+Ok back to the form.
 We're going to need a variable to track the state of the email-address field value so we can run some validations and other things on it.
 We share state between components in reagent using atoms.
 Atoms are uniquely implemented in reagent such that whenever an atom's value changes, any component that was using the atom gets rerendered.
-So we basically don't have to worry about manually updating our html!!!!
-WOWOWOW!
+So we basically don't have to worry about manually updating our html!
+WOWOW!

 So let's create a new atom for email-address and pass it into an email-input component (that we haven't created yet).